MoseGuerini/boneage_regression/README.md

 The user can insert custom values for the hyperparameters tuning.
 Namely the hyperparameters are: <br>
 • `Conv. layers`: number of convolutional layers of the network. <br>
 • `Conv. filters`: number of convolutional filters in the first conv. layer.
 The number of conv. filters grows linearly each successive layer.<br>
 • `Dense depth`: number of dense layer(s) after feature concatenation.
-The number of neurons in the first layer is set to 256 and is halved for each subsequent dense layer. laye <br>
+The number of neurons in the first layer is set to 256 and is halved for each subsequent dense layer. <br>
 • `Dropout rate`: dropout rate of the final dense layer(s). <br>

 The default hyperparameters values are shown in the following table: <br>